 It can easily be seen that 0 ≤SMAPE≤100, with smaller values of both MSRPE and SMAPE indicating a more accurate fit.
-The baseline model yield projections of reported COVID-cases alone.
+The baseline model yields projections of reported COVID-cases alone.
 The SAPHIRE and SEIR-fansy models return projections of reported and unreported COVID-cases and COVID-deaths separately.
 Finally, projections from ICM include true counts of COVID-cases (i.e., the sum of reported and unreported cases), in addition to true counts of COVID-deaths.
 Supplementary Table S2 gives an overview of output from each of the models we consider.

 In order to ensure a fair comparison, we compute the prediction error of reported projections from the models with respect to the observed data.
-Since the ICM projections are total counts (sum of reported and unreported), we do not include the same in this specific comparison method.
+Since the ICM projections are total counts (sum of reported and unreported), we do not tally them with reported COVID-counts – thereby leaving ICM projections out of this comparison method.
 For cumulative case counts, the model accuracies (SMAPE and MSRPE) are computed for all other models.
 For active cases (and cumulative deaths), accuracies of only the eSIR and SEIR-fansy models may be computed, as no other model returns projections for reported active case (and death) counts.
 Further, we compare (when possible) the estimated time-varying reproduction number Rt over the four different stages of lockdown in India.
 Specifically, for each lockdown stage, we report the median Rt value along with the associated 95% confidence interval CI.
 In addition to a systemic comparison of Rt, we also compare the projected active reported cases, cumulative cases and deaths on certain dates (specifically, June 30 and July 10) within the test period.
 The values are presented in Table 2.